Museo Goya - Colección Ibercaja - Museo Camón Aznar: The building

 The museum is located at 23 Espoz y Mina Street, in the Renaissance palace of the Pardo family, built in 1535 by the Moorish architect Juan de Lanuza, and was the residence of Jerónimo Cosida y Violante de Albión.
 In 1808, during the War of Independence, it was the headquarters of the Captaincy General.
 After passing through several owners, it was bought by Ibercaja to be renovated and used for its Social Work, in 1976.

 Since April 1, 2007, and for a period of approximately one year, the museum remained closed due to major renovations that transformed its interior.
 Work was carried on the comprehensive renovation of the museum spaces in the centre to give it an essential place to the only complete collection of Goya engravings that would be on display in a museum.
 The architectural project configured the museum as a chronological discourse around the figure of the Aragonese painter.
 The result was inaugurated in February 2008.
 It respects the central courtyard of the palace, supported by large marble columns that houses the reception area.
-The three floors of the museum cover a total area of 3,800 m².
+The three floors of the museum cover a total area of 3,800 m^{2}.

 The elements of historical value of the palace, such as the façade, the columns of the courtyard or the golden hall, were restored, while a new central skylight was installed.5 In its basement there are some monumental remains from the Roman period.